theocastro/FreePBX-Raspberry-Pi-Easy-Setup/README.md

 Notice:
-Some conigs will be changed.
+Some configs will be changed.
 They are:
  1. Timezone: ```Europe/London```
  2. Locale: ```en_GB.UTF-8```
  3. Hostname: ```raspbx```